pragsmike/PromptCritical/docs/DESIGN.md

     *   The command component orchestrates `expdir` and `pop` to create the directory structure and ingest the initial prompts from `bootstrap.edn`.

 2.  **Vary** (`pcrit vary <exp-dir>`)
+    *   **Loads `evolution-parameters.edn`** using the `pcrit.config` component to determine the model and other parameters for the operation.
     *   Loads the population from the latest generation.
-    *   Applies meta-prompts (e.g., `refine`) to the existing population members to generate new offspring prompts.
+    *   Applies meta-prompts to the existing population members to generate new offspring prompts.
+Each new prompt has its `:parents` and `:generator` metadata recorded.
     *   Creates a new generation directory containing links to the full new population (original survivors + new offspring).

 3.  **Evaluate** (`pcrit evaluate <exp-dir> --name <contest-name> ...`)